rdfostrich/article-jws2018-ostrich/content/related-work.md

 In our storage approach, we will reuse the concept of multiple indexes and encoding triple components in a dictionary.

-[Hexastore](cite:cites hexastore) is similar in the sense that it uses six different B+Trees, one for each possible triple component order.
+[Hexastore](cite:cites hexastore) is similar in the sense that it uses six different sorted lists, one for each possible triple component order.
 It also uses dictionary encoding to compress common triple components.